Close Menu

 Once you understand search intent, the next focus should be on long-tail keywords.
 While short-tail keywords like “running shoes” may have very high search volumes, they also come with high competition and low conversion rates.
 Long-tail keywords, such as “best running shoes for men,” have lower search volume but higher conversion rates and less competition.
 They make up the majority of searches on google and are an excellent way to drive targeted traffic to your site.

-7. Analyse Competitor Keywords
+7. Analyze Competitor Keywords

-At this stage, you should also analyse the keywords your competitors are ranking for.
-By doing so, you may discover keyword opportunities that you had not considered before.
 Tools like SEMrush or Ubersuggest or Google Keyword Planner allow you to check competitor domains and identify the exact keywords bringing them traffic.
 If your competitors are ranking for important keywords, it is a strong signal that you should target them too.

 8. Narrow Down Your Keyword List

 With all this research, you will likely have a long list of keywords.
 The next step is to narrow this down to twenty or thirty keywords that you want to actively target.
 While choosing these, consider whether the search intent matches your marketing goals, whether the keyword difficulty is reasonable, whether the search volume is high enough, and whether you are capable of producing strong content around that keyword.
-You should also analyse whether the first page of Google is dominated by large brands or if smaller websites can compete.
+You should also analyze whether the first page of Google is dominated by large brands or if smaller websites can compete.

 9. Create Keyword-Focused Titles

-After finalising your keyword list, convert these keywords into post titles.
+After finalizing your keyword list, convert these keywords into post titles.
 Look at the titles of the first ten results on google for each keyword and create a unique and attractive title that includes your target keyword.
 Place the keyword near the beginning of the title if possible, and add power words such as “best,” “complete,” “easy,” or “free” to make the title more appealing.

 10. Use LSI/Related Keywords